alexrudy/aopy/DEVELOPMENT.rst

 Things that are broken
 ----------------------
 - Configfile loading, especially ad-hoc config files in the working directory [Mostly FIXED]
 - Sanitizing or Generating Telemetry Data.
+[FIXED]
+- There is a 90º rotation somewhere in the code for displaying / fitting peaks.

 Improvements to Internal Algorithms
 -----------------------------------
+- Arbitrary and periodic periodogram masks
 - Variable Weighting Algorithms
 - Log/Log Fitting routines
 - Log/Linear Fitting routines